bmaso/osm-games/README.md

 and techniques of TDD.
 In fact history has a few exalted examples of books and works that introduce powerful intellectual tools to the world, while _technically_ missing the original goals of the work.
 Artistotle himself introduced the essential operators of boolean logic and set theory to the world in his "Organon": the AND, OR, NOT operators an the existential and universal quanitifiers all were introduced to the world in this book.
-But Aristotle actually failed at his _indended_ purpose for this book, which was to rigorously define the exact logical meaning of
+But Aristotle actually failed at his _indended_ purpose, which was to rigorously define the exact logical meaning of
 Koine Greek words and phrases.
-Niccolo Tartaglia intended to equate classical geometry with then-nescent algebraic and "sum of infinity" techniques in his 1556 work "Questi et Inventioni Diversi", which he technically failed to do, but he did succeed in introducing the world to the viability of many of the techniques of what we call integral calculus today.
+(Turns out spoken language is fundamentally incompatible with logic.)
+Niccolo Tartaglia intended to equate classical geometry with then-nescent algebraic and "sum of infinity" techniques in his 1556 work "Questi et Inventioni Diversi", which he technically failed to do.
+But he did succeed in introducing the world to the validity of many techniques subsummed in what we call integral calculus today.